-Screenlife's Scene It? is the first classic game of the 21st century.
+Screenlife’s Scene It? is the first classic game of the 21st century.
 It combines aspects of Trivial Pursuit with the capabilities of a DVD technology to show video clips and feature an array of puzzles.
-Their first release in 2002 dealt with movies and sold more in its first year than the combined first-year totals than Trivial Pursuit, Pictionary, and Cranium.
-Expansion games were created dealing with other pop-culture subjects both generally (Music, Sports, and TV, the latter of which won the Toy Industry Association's 2005 Game of the Year) and specifically (Disney, James Bond, and Marvel Comics).
+Their first release in 2002 dealt with movies and sold more in its first year than the combined first-year totals for Trivial Pursuit, Pictionary, and Cranium.
+Expansion games were created dealing with other pop-culture subjects both generally (Music, Sports, and TV, the latter of which won the Toy Industry Association’s 2005 Game of the Year) and specifically (Disney, James Bond, and Marvel Comics).

 Quite possibly the biggest name in pop culture over the past 10 years has been Harry Potter, so it’s no surprise that he was been included in the Scene It? catalog.
 Screenlife has discontinued making both the original game and this second edition, but they can still be found online from resellers.
 The second edition expanded the source material used in the first by including movie clips from Harry Potter and the Goblet of Fire as well as images, questions, and puzzlers about Harry Potter and the Order of the Phoenix.